ItemRAG: Item-Based Retrieval-Augmented Generation for LLM-Based Recommendation: Proposed method

 \subsection{Overall pipeline of \method}

-We consider an LLM-based recommendation pipeline in which the model is given (1) the target user’s purchase history and (2) a set of candidate items, and is prompted to rank the candidates by their likelihood of being the target user’s next purchase.\footnote{Candidate items are often obtained by non-LLM-based recommender systems.} Here, each item is represented by its textual description (e.g., item title).
+We consider an LLM-based recommendation pipeline in which an LLM is given (1) the target user’s purchase history and (2) a set of candidate items.
+Then, the LLM is prompted to rank the candidates by their likelihood of being the target user’s next purchase.\footnote{Candidate items are often obtained by non-LLM-based recommender systems.} Here, each item is represented by its textual description (e.g., item title).

-By using \method, we \textit{enhance the description of each query item $i$} that is (1) purchased by the target user or (2) a recommendation candidate—by retrieving items relevant to $i$.
-Specifically, for each query item $i$, we retrieve items relevant to it, and then provide a summary of the retrieved items together with the original textual description of each query item $i$.
+By using \method, we \textit{enhance the description of each query item $i$} that is (1) purchased by the target user or (2) a recommendation candidate—by retrieving items relevant to item $i$.
+Specifically, for each query item $i$, we retrieve items relevant to it, and then provide a summary of the retrieved items together with the original textual description of item $i$.
+Notably, as discussed in Section~\ref{sec:intro}, this augments individual items in a fine-grained manner, in contrast to widely-used coarse target user-level augmentation.
 In Section~\ref{subsec:retrieval}, we present key challenges in the relevant-item decision process and introduce our retrieval strategy that overcomes them.